Resident Student Code of Conduct

 - Groups not officially connected with UIC must have the expressed, written approval of the Residence Life Assistant Director to have a lobby table.

 - Groups, except for Campus Housing and its organizations, can’t slide publications under residents’ doors.
-Postings are only permitted in designated areas.
+Postings are only permitted in designated area.

 - Playing sports, using recreation equipment, or playing active games in the in the residence hall corridors/rooms.
 This includes, but not limited to, the use of skateboards, hoverboards, bicycles, unicycles, roller blades, scooters, wheeled gym shoes, or roller skates in a resident’s room or in public areas is prohibited.

-- Being in possession, displaying, and/or harboring any stolen property.
-This includes, but is not limited to, highway signs, public transportation signs (e.g. CTA signs), and University property.
+- Being in possession, displaying, and/or harboring any stolen This includes, but is not limited to, highway signs, public transportation signs (e.g., CTA, Metra)), and University property.

 - Moving, interfering with the use of, or stealing University/Campus Housing equipment or furniture from its original location (e.g., a lounge, any public or common area, or a storage or maintenance area) to a resident’s room or any other area.
 Students may be found financially responsible if found in violation of this provision.

-- Beds.
-The beds in most buildings can be bunked.
-The Facilities Office in each area has the pegs needed for students to do this.
+- Beds in most buildings can be The Facilities Office in each area has the pegs needed for students to do this.
 All beds must be returned to their original placement, not bunked, when students move out.
 Bunk-beds must not block windows or smoke detectors.
-Exchanging head boards and foot boards to raise or lower beds is prohibited as this can weaken the frame.
+Exchanging headboards and footboards to raise or lower beds is prohibited as this can weaken the frame.
 Lofting the beds is only permissible with a rented lofting system from Bedloft.com.
 All other lofts are not allowed and will be confiscated if found.

 - Extensive construction is not permitted.
 Examples of non-complying construction include: Construction that blocks room exit; raising the floor level by the use of constructed platforms; attaching materials such as cardboard or paneling to the walls, floors or ceiling; direct splicing into the building electrical, telephone, television or computer lines; construction of bunks or lofts.

 - The addition of burnable materials to the room is to be kept to a minimum.
 The amount of wood used to construct anything is of serious concern.
 Use of cloth, fish netting, paper or any other burnable material to provide a false ceiling is particularly hazardous and therefore not allowed.
 No natural vegetation of a combustible nature will be permitted.
 Christmas trees, evergreen boughs, branches with dead leaves and straw are examples of natural materials that are considered hazardous and thus not permitted.
-No more than 50% of the wall space should be covered with burnable materials (posters, cloth, etc.).
+No more than 50% of the wall space should be covered with burnable materials (e.g., papers, photos, posters, cloth).

-- Furniture may not be moved from its intended room location.
-Permanently fixed furniture may not be detached.
+- Furniture may not be moved from its intended room Permanently fixed furniture may not be detached.
 Freestanding furniture in clusters, apartments and other rooms may be moved around within the assigned space.
-Each resident is responsible for their designated furniture.
+Residents are responsible for their designated furniture.
 In the event that furniture is missing from the space, the resident will be charged.
 Resident room furniture may not be moved out and stored or taken out of the building.
 Mattresses must remain on the bed frames.
 No furniture or heavy objects may be stacked on other furniture/room equipment.
 In particular, beds or bed frames cannot be placed on heat/air units or dressers.
-And, as was stated above, if residents bunk their beds or exchange head/footboards to raise or lower their beds, these changes should be undone at the end of the contract period.
-Since it is necessary to quickly arrange for rooms to be used in the summer for conference groups, residents who leave rooms or furniture in a condition other than they how they found them will be charged or fined an amount sufficient to cover the costs involved in undoing damage or changes.
+As stated above, if residents bunk their beds or exchange head/footboards to raise or lower their beds, these changes should be undone at the end of the contract period.
+Since it is necessary to prepare rooms to be used in the summer for conference groups, residents who leave rooms or furniture in a condition other than they how they found them will be charged or fined an amount sufficient to cover the costs involved in undoing damage or changes.

 - Nothing may be extended beyond the interior of the building or beyond the doorway of the resident’s room into the corridor.
 This includes, but is not limited to, outside antennas, posters or banners.